 The Greatest Story Ever Told

-This ambitious film features not only the story of the resurrection, but Jesus Christ’s entire tumultuous life.
-Epic in scope – and runtime – this film took inspiration from a 1947 radio series to become one of the great religious biopics of the 1960s.
-The cast is just as epic – the ensemble cast includes Charlton Heston, John Wayne and the late Max von Sydow.
+This ambitious film features not only the story of the resurrection, but Jesus Christ's entire tumultuous life.
+Epic in scope – and runtime – this film took inspiration from a 1947 radio series to become one of the great religious biopics.
+The cast is just as epic, with an ensemble including Charlton Heston, John Wayne and the late Max von Sydow.

-MGM’s classic musical follows a performer who hires a chorus girl as his new dance partner to make his previous one jealous, setting up a G-rated love triangle.
-Sure the plot doesn’t have that much to do with Easter, but is more of an excuse to see Fred Astaire and Judy Garland sing and dance through some of their biggest hits.
+MGM's classic musical follows a performer who hires a chorus girl as his new dance partner to make his previous one jealous, setting up a G-rated love triangle.
+Sure, the plot doesn't have that much to do with Easter, but who needs an excuse to see Fred Astaire and Judy Garland sing and dance through some of their biggest hits?
 To keep just enough Easter spirit, the film culminates with a proposal at, you guessed it, a show-stopping Easter Parade.

 The Ten Commandments